Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Abscess of the brain or spinal cord - a limited accumulation of pus in the cavity of the skull or spinal canal.
-Depending on the localization, abscesses can be intracerebral (accumulation of pus in the brain substance), subdural (located under the dura mater) or epidural (localized over the dura mater).
-Abscesses of the brain are met with a frequency of about 0.7 per 100 000 population per year.
+An abscess of the brain or spinal cord is a limited accumulation of pus in the cranial cavity or spinal canal.
+Depending on the location, abscesses can be intracerebral (accumulation of pus in the brain matter), subdural (located under the dura mater) or epidural (located above the dura mater).
+Brain abscesses occur with a frequency of about 0.7 per 100,000 population per year.

-The main ways of penetration of the infection into the cavity of the skull and the spinal canal are as follows:
+The main routes of infection penetration into the cranial cavity and spinal canal are the following:

 - hematogenous;